ishaandey/node/week-5/workshop/git.md

     - We could either: (a) go to GitHub Desktop, and click the `fetch & pull` icon
     - Or (b) from the command line, type `git pull`

 4. With a text editor, add a few lines to `hello.txt`.
-Be sure to save!
+Be sure to hit save!
     - Git now knows a file has been changed, but hasn't yet saved that snapshot to the local repo

 5. **Stage** these changes using `git add hello.txt`